Constantin Dinulescu: Club career

 Dinulescu was born on 19 April 1931 in București, Romania and began playing junior-level football in 1945 at Unirea Tricolor București.
 He started playing senior-level football in the regional championship for UCB București.
-In 1950 he joined Divizia B club Progresul ICAS București.
+In 1950, he joined Divizia B club Progresul ICAS București.
 Subsequently, in 1952 he went to play for Știința Iași in the same division.
-Two years later he joined Știința Timișoara, making his Divizia A debut on 21 March 1954 under coach Eugen Mladin in a 0–0 away draw against Metalul Hunedoara.
-Dinulescu scored a personal record of 17 goals in the 1955 season which made him the second top-scorer of the league, having one goal fewer than teammate Ion Ciosescu.
-On 1 July 1956 he scored a goal in a 2–1 West derby victory against UTA Arad.
-He won the 1959–60 Cupa României with Progresul, but coach Augustin Botescu did not use him in the final.
+Two years later, he joined Știința Timișoara, making his Divizia A debut on 21 March 1954 under coach Eugen Mladin in a 0–0 away draw against Metalul Hunedoara.
+Dinulescu scored a career-best 17 goals in the 1955 season, which made him the second top-scorer of the league, with one goal fewer than teammate Ion Ciosescu.
+On 1 July 1956, he scored a goal in a 2–1 West derby victory against UTA Arad.
 In 1957, Dinulescu switched teams again, transferring from Politehnica to Progresul București.
-Five years later, in 1962 he went to Farul Constanța where he was part of the team's prolific offensive trio alongside Ciosescu and Iosif Bükössy.
-There, he made his last Divizia A appearance on 8 December 1963 in a 1–0 away loss to Petrolul Ploiești, having a total of 184 matches with 80 goals scored in the competition.
+His first achievement with the club was reaching the 1958 Cupa României final, playing the entire match under coaches Ioan Lupaș and Cornel Drăgușin in the 1–0 loss to Știința Timișoara.
+Dinulescu won the 1959–60 Cupa României with Progresul, but coach Augustin Botescu did not use him in the final.
+In 1962, he went to Farul Constanța where he was part of the team's prolific offensive trio alongside Ciosescu and Iosif Bükössy.
+There, he made his last Divizia A appearance on 8 December 1963 in a 1–0 away loss to Petrolul Ploiești, totaling 184 matches with 80 goals in the competition.